 How to get preferred, first look to Mobile Web and In-App ad inventory

-The Deal ID allows Buyers and Bidders “preferred, first-look” access to Mobile Web and In-App ad inventory on the ONE by AOL: Mobile platform.
+The Deal ID allows DSPs and Bidders “preferred, first-look” access to Mobile Web and In-App ad inventory on the Oath Ad Platforms SSP.
 Use the Deal ID to specifically target inventory --drill down to publishers, sites, and placements or keep it open to larger aggregated package buys.

 Select the inventory that converts and performs the best for each of your campaigns.
 Use one of our ready-made packages or request a custom package through your Demand Services Manager.

 Pre-created packages include but are not limited to

 - Contextual Packages (Men’s Interest, Sports, Automotive, Shopping & Retail, Home & Garden)

 - Rules-Based Packages (High Completion Rate, 70%+ MOAT Viewability)

 - Compliance Packages (LDA Compliant, Gambling / Tobacco Allowed)

 Here is an example of a very specific inventory Deal that can be created: